CenterForSpatialResearch/mapping_architecture_urbanism_humanities/5_AnalysisTools.md

 * `GRADES`: the grades within the school
 * `Emrollment`: the number of students enrolled in the school
 * `Raster`: again ignore this field for now
-**Save** your map project as `AnalyzingData01` within the MappingfortheUrbanHumanities\Tutorials section.

 #### Finding libraries near concentrations of Spanish speakers

-****THERE IS A BUG in versions 2.14 & 2.18, if you get the error, "missing parameter value geometric predicate", skip to the next section (Schools and Libraries)****

-Now, we want to determine which libraries are located within census tracts where more than 65% of the population speaks Spanish.
+We want to determine which libraries are located within census tracts where more than 65% of the population speaks Spanish.
 We are interested in determining which libraries might be well suited to receive additional resources to go towards multilingual programs.

 * **Open** the attribute table of the Bronx_Tracts layer and choose the `select using an expression` tool.
 Select census tracts where more than 65 percent of the population over 5 years old speaks Spanish.
 Your expression should look like this.
 Click `Select`.
 You should see that 56 features were selected.
 Close the attribute table.

 ![location](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/04_02_SelectExpression.png)

-* Now we will determine which libraries lie within these census tracts by using the select by location tool. **navigate** to the `Vector` > `Research Tools`>`Select by Location’ in the menu bar.
+* Now we will determine which libraries lie within these census tracts by using the select by location tool. **navigate** to the `Vector` > `Research Tools` > `Select by Location` in the menu bar.
 Then make the following selections:

 ![location](https://github.com/brianhouse/mapping-architecture-urbanism-humanities/blob/master/Images/04_03_SelectByLocation.png)